 There is so much information that we are trying to collate and put into one location so it is easy for you to find.
-Please find attached a document that has been sent by Education Scotland detailing supports that may be useful.
+Please find attached a link from Education Scotland which is aimed at specifically supporting families who have a complex needs child.
+I hope you find it useful

 In the parents section of our website, you will find links to all of the organisations that are listed.